Previous Humanities Forum 1999-2020

 The Visual Workings of Roman Slaves (Ancient Studies Week) – Jennifer Trimble, Stanford University

-The Future of Du Bois: Consciousness, Citizenship, and Epistemology in Africa (41st Du Bois Lecture) – Nimi Wariboko, Boston University
+The Future of Du Bois: Consciousness, Citizenship, and Epistemology in Africa (41st W.E.B.
+Du Bois Lecture) – Nimi Wariboko, Boston University

 Can the Children of Iberian Cinemas Speak?
 A Video Essay – Erin K. Hogan, UMBC